 The 2004 expedition used a remotely operated vehicle (ROV) to explore some of the hydrothermally active submarine volcanoes mapped on the 2003 expedition.
 Discovery highlights include the first observations of an erupting submarine volcano, new ecosystems with new species, venting of liquid CO2, and pools of molten sulfur on the seafloor.

-In February 2003, the EOI Program conducted an extensive survey of the submarine volcanoes in the Mariana Arc (funded in part by NOAA's Ocean Exploration Program).
-This expedition included detailed mapping of the seafloor and a search for indications of hydrothermal venting at each volcano.
-It was found that about 20% of the Marianas submarine volcanoes were hydrothermally active.
-Follow up expeditions with remotely operated vehicles have investigated many of these sites on the seafloor.
-(See summary paper by Embley et al., Exploring the Submarine Ring of Fire (pdf), 2007.)
+In 2003, the EOI Program conducted the first systematic survey 60 submarine volcanoes in the Mariana Arc.
+This expedition included multibeam and sidescan sonar mapping of the seafloor and a search for indications of hydrothermal venting in the water column above each volcano.
+It was found that about 30% of the Marianas submarine volcanoes were hydrothermally active.

 * Funded in part by NOAA's Ocean Exploration and Research Program

 ** Funded in part by the National Science Foundation